 Cord Blood Banking vs. Cord Tissue Banking

-Americord provides you the opportunity to bank stem cells from sources both umbilical cord blood, and umbilical cord tissue.
-Cord Blood vs Cord Tissue, do you know what the differences are?
+Americord provides you the opportunity to bank stem cells from both umbilical cord blood and umbilical cord tissue.
+Do you know what the differences are?

 The types of stem cells found in cord blood and cord tissue is the main difference between them.

 Hematopoietic stem cells (HSC) are found in the umbilical cord blood.
-These are the cells used in the treatment of over 80 diseases today and are the ones most commonly mentioned in the news.
-HSCs can develop into any blood component to protect people from blood-related diseases and disorders including Lymphoma and Leukemia.
-In the cord tissue and placenta tissue, their is a vast quantity of what are called mesenchymal stem cells (MSCs), which have been proposed to differentiate into many different connective tissues of the body.
-While no treatment exists using cord tissue or placenta tissue stem cells today, research is growing at an incredible pace.
-MSCs are currently the subject of almost 50 clinical trials and hold the promise of being able to someday treat debilitating conditions such as heart disease, type 1 diabetes, lung cancer, Parkinson’s Disease, and injuries to bones and cartilage.
+These are the cells used in the treatment of over 80 conditions today and are the ones most commonly mentioned in the news.
+HSCs can develop into any blood component to help protect people from blood-related conditions and disorders including lymphoma and leukemia.
+In the cord tissue and placental tissue, there is a vast quantity of mesenchymal stem cells (MSCs), which can differentiate into many types of cells, including organ, muscle, skin, bone, cartilage, and fat cells.
+While no FDA-approved treatments exist using cord tissue or placental tissue stem cells today, research is growing at an incredible pace.
+MSCs are currently the subject of over 300 clinical trials and hold the promise of being able to someday treat debilitating conditions such as heart disease, Type 1 diabetes, lung cancer, Parkinson’s disease, and injuries to bones and cartilage.

-Right after a baby is born, you can do cord blood and cord tissue banking.
-Cord blood can protect baby from 80 different diseases already.
-Cord tissue banking is different because it can be used to treat bone, cartilage, muscle, skin, and tissue.
-Cord tissue can also regenerate meaning that it can be used for multiple treatment options.
+Right after a baby is born, you can bank both cord blood and cord tissue.
+Cord blood can help protect babies from 80+ different conditions already.
+Cord tissue banking is different because it has the potential to treat a much wider range of conditions and it can regenerate - meaning it can be used for multiple treatments.

-Americord has one of the lowest prices for preserving stem cells from cord blood and cord tissue.
-We provide clients with Cord Blood banking payment plans starting as low as $139 a month with 20 years of storage included.
-We are also the only company to provide the service of placenta tissue banking, another form of MSCs.
+Americord has competitive prices and flexible payment options for preserving stem cells from cord blood and cord tissue.
+We provide clients with both monthly and annual cord blood banking payment plans.
+We are also one of the only companies to provide the service of placenta tissue banking, another form of MSCs.